ale627/ale627.github.io/_posts/2017-09-13-what-trade.markdown

 The levels are 23.6%, 38.2%, 50%, 61.8%, and 100%.
 The rule of thumb is if a pullback holds the .618 (61.8%) of the move, that's a healthy move.

+# Edge
+Of course, you didn't show up to lose.
+You have to define your edge.
+Edge emerges from a combination of factors - trade selection, risk control, trade management.

+With a defined edge, you can stop avoiding risk and move towards risk.

+# Trading Systems
+Trading systems are modularized and cover the full process, from trade ideas to trading and journaling.
+Here are two systems I've seen described.

+- Backtesting
+- Trading Signals
+- Risk and Position Management
+- Portfolio and Order Management
+- Execution
+- Reporting

+- Price Stream
+- Trading Strategy
+- Risk Management
+- Execution Handler
+- Logging

+If you are interested in building a trade system, start pulling some basic data into [Google Sheets][gs] and running backtests on [Quantopian][quant].

+Frankly, you need a lot of money and patience to trade fully automated.
+I trade by hand and am testing various strategies in real time.
+No point in automating something if it doesn't make money, right?

 # Reference
 [Twitter List of Traders][list]